Kudoes/Airbnb-Sentiment-Analysis/README.md

 These nouns are treated as the **features** of the listing that reviewers are discussing.

 ### Data Generation
 Finally, the data is accumulated and can then be visualized or exported as a csv file.
+For this, the matplotlib, seaborn and wordcloud libraries are used.

 One output file is _always_ generated: listings_ranked.csv.
 This file contains all the listings specified at runtime and ranks them based on an overall sentiment score.
 The most well-reviewed listings will be at the top, and the most poorly-reviewed listings will be at the bottom.